jayshah41099/Pycastination/README.md

 15. VoiceRecorder.py - it records voice for duration entered via system argument
 16. bracode.py - create a barcode from numeric data.
 17. Current_location.py - it gives current location based on IP address.
-18. web_crawler.py - web crwaler using beautiful soup.
+18. Flashcard.py - it conerts text file in a form of flash cards.
 19. vulnerability_scanner.py - it scans url for potential IDOR, SQL Injection or CSRF vulnerabilities.
 20. CLoud_file_transfer.py - it generates a link to retrive uploaded (single)file.
 21. Cloud_Multi_Transfer.py - it generates a link to retrive uploaded files.